Discover Gaudi's city as you study Spanish

 Barcelona is one of the most beautiful cities in Europe, offering a unique combination of millenary history, exceptional architecture, unique traditions, and a landscape to die for.
 Located in the northeastern corner of Spain, Barcelona is the capital of the province of Catalonia, and one of the most important cities on the Mediterranean Sea.

 Nestled between the beaches of the Mediterranean and the mountains of Montjuïc, Barcelona is an avant-garde, multicultural meeting place where the undulating Art Nouveau structures of Antoni Gaudí and the medieval architecture of the Gothic Quarter combine to form a fascinating European metropolis.

-Learn Spanish and Much More
+Learn Spanish and much more

 At Enforex, we have devised innovative programs that will allow you to unravel the wonders of this eclectic heritage through specialized Spanish language courses that explore the vocabulary together with the literature, the history, the architecture, and popular forms of cultural expression.
-So make the most of your stay in Barcelona, and learn a lot more than just a foreign language!
+So make the most of your stay, and learn Spanish in Barcelona for a lot more than just a foreign language!